programmation/programmation.github.io/_drafts/2019-01-25-Showing-Gridlines-In-Xamarin-Forms-Previewer.md

 ![Previewer.png]({{site.baseurl}}/_drafts/images/Previewer.png)

-For those wondering, the `ReflectionHelper` object is a static object that is performs reflection on the Xamarin.Forms `Grid`'s `ColumnDefinition` and `RowDefinition` properties called "ActualWidth" and "ActualHeight".
+For those wondering, the `ReflectionHelper` object is a static object that performs reflection on the Xamarin.Forms `Grid`'s `ColumnDefinition` and `RowDefinition` properties to find the sub-properties called "ActualWidth" and "ActualHeight" for each one.
 I've submitted a GitHub issue to ask for these properties to be surfaced as `public` access, but until that happens we have to take this more risky approach.

 Now we have a `PreviewGrid` that can show its `Padding` and grid lines on demand.
 It works the same way as the built-in `Grid`, and shows its grid only when it detects that it is running in the Previewer.